pulsar-labs/site/content/research/lnn.md

 +++
 author = "Tobias Jone"
-title = "L-NN"
+title = "L-NN for IoT"
 date = "2023-10-10"
-description = "L-NN - a lightweight non-parametrised supervised-learning algorithm" tags = [
+description = "L-NN - a lightweight non-parametrised supervised-learning algorithm for IoT applications" tags = [
     "research",
     "IoT",
     "machine learning"
 ]
 +++
-# White Paper - Application of a Lightweight Distance-Based Classification-Algorithm in Nano-Satellite Technology
+# White Paper - Application of a Lightweight Distance-Based Classification Algorithm in IoT Environments
 By: Tobias Jone

 **Abstract**

-This paper investigates the application of a lightweight distance-based classification algorithm, Light Nearest Neighbours (L-NN), in the context of nano-satellite technology.
-Nano-satellites, with their limited computational and power resources, present unique challenges for traditional classification algorithms.
-L-NN, inspired by the k Nearest Neighbours (k-NN) method, but with a distinct approach, offers an efficient and resource-conserving solution for classifying data captured by nano-satellite sensor systems.
+This paper explores the application of Light Nearest Neighbours (L-NN), a lightweight distance-based classification algorithm, in the domain of Internet of Things (IoT).
+L-NN, originally designed for nano-satellite technology, offers an efficient solution for classifying data captured by IoT sensor systems.
+The paper introduces L-NN and discusses its potential applications in various IoT scenarios.

-The paper begins with an introduction to nano-satellite technology and the challenges it poses for conventional machine learning algorithms.
-It then delves into the details of the L-NN algorithm, explaining its core principles and how it differs from traditional k-NN.
-Special attention is given to data-compression and its critical role in optimising bandwidth usage and decision-making on board nano-satellites.

-Implementations of L-NN in the field of nano-satellite technology are also discussed, highlighting its potential applications in remote sensing, real-time decision-making, and adaptability to variable environments.
-It compares L-NN to AI and CNN (Convolutional Neural Network) models, showcasing its advantages in resource efficiency, data reduction, and real-time responsiveness.

-Results from preliminary experiments on various datasets demonstrate the algorithm's promise in a simulated satellite environment.
-The paper concludes with speculative application, plans for further optimisation, the exploration of advanced distance metrics, and the enhancement of performance in high-dimensional datasets.

-In summary, the application of L-NN holds significant potential for undertaking data-classification and decision-making in nano-satellite technology.
-By addressing the resource limitations of these small spacecraft, L-NN contributes to the efficient use of resources, mission success, and the advancement of space exploration.

 ## Introduction

-In this paper, we explore the design and application of a distance-based classification algorithm, Light Nearest Neighbour (L-NN), within the domain of nano-satellite technology.
-Nano-satellites, with their constrained resources and remote operational environments, present unique challenges that can benefit from innovative classification techniques.
+In this paper, we investigate the design and application of L-NN within the context of Internet of Things (IoT).
+With the increasing prevalence of IoT devices across diverse industries, there is a growing need for lightweight and resource-efficient classification algorithms suitable for IoT environments.

 ## Background

-Nano-satellites are miniature satellites weighing less than 10kg, and are developed for a wide range of applications, from Earth observation to telecommunications.
-These small-scale spacecraft often operate in environments where both computational and power resources are limited, making the use of computationally intensive classification algorithms unsuitable for on flight computers, due to their computational and power-consumption demands.
-Classification is a fundamental task in machine learning, which involves assigning input data to one of several categories.
-One popular classification algorithm is the k-Nearest Neighbour (k-NN) algorithm, which classifies an input vector by finding the k closest training vectors and assigning the input vector to the category that is most common among the k neighbours.
-However, the k-NN algorithm can be computationally expensive, especially when dealing with high-dimensional data or datasets with a large number of vectors.
+IoT devices, ranging from industrial sensors to weather balloons, operate in varied environments with limited computational resources.
+Traditional classification algorithms may pose challenges in such resource-constrained scenarios.
+The L-NN algorithm, originally designed for nano-satellite technology, proves to be well-suited for addressing the unique challenges of IoT applications.

 ## Method

-Our algorithm, L-NN, offers a lightweight classification solution specifically tailored to the constraints present in nano-satellites, and their ability to perform classification tasks within the constrained resources of the deployment environment.
-L-NN leverages the concept of distance-based classification to categorise input data captured by various sensor systems on-board nano-satellites, with greater CPU efficiency than comparable classification algorithms.
+L-NN, a lightweight classification solution, is tailored to the resource constraints present in IoT devices.
+Similar to its application in nano-satellite technology, L-NN leverages distance-based classification to categorise input data captured by various sensor systems in IoT environments.

-Loosely based around the k-NN algorithm, a non-parametrised supervised-learning algorithm, L-NN  computes the distance between an input vector and a set of training vectors, but in contrast to k-NN, compresses many vectors of a given class into  a single *mean* vector, which requires a fraction of the required compute-time and power resources to yield a classification result (given a typical training dataset, where there are multiple vectors of a given target class).
-In addition to this, the amount of storage space required to house a model is also far smaller than a comparable k-NN model, which not ony allows for faster result computation, but for updated, or new models, to be transmitted to the flight computer in less time, and with less data bandwidth consumption.
+The key difference between L-NN and traditional k-NN lies in L-NN's ability to pre-compress the dataset into a new model, containing a single vector per target class.
+This compression significantly reduces computation time, power consumption, and storage space requirements, making it an ideal choice for IoT devices.

 **Implementation of k-NN**

 - **Dataset `D`** We have a dataset consisting of data points, each represented as a vector in d-dimensional space.
 The dataset is denoted as `D`, where `D = {(x_1, y_1), (x_2, y_2), ..., (x_N, y_N)}`, where `x_i` is the feature vector of the i-th data point, and `y_i` is its corresponding label.